chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 			A simple test program for `chromatic` module.

 		- `makech`
-			This automates all compilation process.
+			This automates compilation of Chromatic-Solfege documents.
 This executes the specified ch-scripts and then compiles all files that the ch-scripts created.

 		- `lilypond_cmd`
 			A commandline program which outputs a commandline string to execute